 Nature.
 Camp.
 Rocks!

-For over 25 years, area children have been able to experience the diverse wonders of nature in a safe, fun, hands-on manner as part of the annual CRCA Nature Explorers summer Day Camp at Little Cataraqui Creek Conservation Area in Kingston.
+For over 25 years, area children have been able to experience the diverse wonders of nature in a safe, fun, hands-on manner as part of Cataraqui Conservation’s Nature Explorers summer Day Camp at Little Cataraqui Creek Conservation Area in Kingston.
 Your kids will be enjoying themselves so much that they won’t even realize how much they are learning about plants, animals, conservation and the environment.

 Spending a week (or more!) on an adventure at one of our themed Nature Camp weeks is more than just a way to occupy youngsters during their summer vacation, it is a way to get children to ‘unplug’ from their electronic world and engage with nature on a deeper and more profound level.
 Camp provides a series of unique wilderness experiences that will foster in them a sense of wonderment and curiosity and perhaps inspire new forms of creativity or even future career aspirations.

 All camp instructors are fully trained, eminently qualified and experienced.
 They have a passion for inspiring and fueling a love for nature in children and are dedicated to creating a safe, fun and learning environment for all campers.
-There is generally a ratio of one instructor for every 10 campers.
+There is generally a ratio of one instructor for every 10 campers and all staff have first aid certification and carry first aid kits with them on all outings.
 The camps are designed for kids ages 6 to 11 with a maximum of 30 campers per week.

 Each week of Camp there will be an entertaining and educational guest speaker who will share their passion for nature and their expertise, adding excitement and a hands-on component to the theme week.
 Popular guests in past years have been conservationist Matt Ellerbeck and Kenny Ruelland with Reptile and Amphibian Advocacy.